 The Company has employment agreements with each of its NEOs.
-The agreements specify the terms and conditions of employment, the duties and responsibilities of the executive during this term, the compensation and benefits to be provided by the Company in exchange for the NEO's services, the compensation and benefits to be provided by the Company in the event of a termination of employment not preceded by a change of control of the Company and the compensation and benefits to be provided by the Company in the event of a change of control of the Company.
+The agreements specify the terms and conditions of employment, the duties and responsibilities of the executive during this term, the compensation and benefits to be provided by the Company in exchange for the NEO's services, the compensation and benefits to be provided by the Company in the event of a termination of employment not preceded by a change of control of the Company and the compensation and benefits to be provided by the Company in the event of a termination of employment not preceded by a change of control of the Company and the compensation and benefits to be provided by the Company.

-The compensation paid to the NEOs other than Mr. Rivera and Mr. Cortes is denominated in Canadian dollars.
-For the purposes of calculating the Canadian dollar equivalent of the Chilean Peso, the following rates were used to convert the Chilean Peso amount to a Canadian dollar amount:
+The compensation paid to the NEOs other than Mr. Tondo, Mr. Rivera and Mr. Cortes is denominated in Canadian dollars.
+Mr. Tondo, Mr. Rivera and Mr. Cortes are paid in Chilean Pesos.
+For the purposes of calculating the Canadian dollar equivalent of the Chilean Peso and the US dollar, the Bank of Canada noon exchange rate on December 31, 2017 was used.